AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Background

 \subsection{Public Vehicle Image Datasets}

-Vehicle datasets are essential for improving model accuracy in vehicle recognition across different environments.
+Vehicle datasets are essential for improving model accuracy in vehicle recognition in different environments.
 Despite their importance, these datasets frequently encounter challenges such as limited context around vehicles, broad classifications that obscure finer distinctions, and suboptimal capture angles.
 These limitations can severely affect tasks requiring detailed environmental information, precise vehicle identification, or particular viewing angles.
-We briefly review major vehicle datasets to highlight these shortcomings and identify the need for more customizable datasets.
+We briefly review major vehicle datasets to highlight these shortcomings and identify the need for datasets that are more customizable.

-\paragraph{Stanford Cars.} The Stanford Cars dataset contains over 16,000 images of 196 classes of cars \citep{krause20133d}, covering a wide range of makes, models, and manufacturing years.
-This dataset is particularly valued for its high-quality images and detailed annotations, making it a standard benchmark in vehicle recognition and classification tasks.
-However, many images include unlabeled vehicles in the background, and in some instances, the images do not provide enough context, being either too close to the bounding box or surrounded by blank spaces, which is not ideal for training highly accurate localization models.
-Besides, the dataset does not include heavy trucks and buses.
+The Stanford Cars dataset contains over 16,000 images of 196 classes of cars \citep{krause20133d}, covering a wide range of makes, models, and manufacturing years.
+This dataset is particularly valued for its high-quality images and annotations, making it a standard benchmark in vehicle recognition and classification tasks.
+However, many images include unlabeled vehicles in the background, and in some instances, the images do not provide much context, being either too close to the bounding box or having vehicles surrounded by blank spaces, which is not ideal for training highly accurate localization models.
+Additionally, the dataset does not include heavy trucks and buses.

-\paragraph{MIO-TCD.} Miovision Traffic Camera Dataset (MIO-TCD) dataset \citep{luo2018mio} is another significant resource utilized in vehicle recognition and traffic scene understanding.
+The Miovision Traffic Camera Dataset (MIO-TCD) \citep{luo2018mio} is another significant resource utilized in vehicle recognition and traffic scene understanding.
 It comprises a diverse set of traffic-related images designed to facilitate the training and evaluation of various algorithms on mobile platforms.
 While the dataset offers a broad variety of vehicle types (10 vehicle classes) and traffic scenarios, its major drawback is the lack of near eye-level perspectives.
 Most images are captured from elevated angles, which can limit the dataset's applicability for applications requiring a pedestrian's, driver’s, or roadside point of view.